 External Ids for THRA Gene

 Previous GeneCards Identifiers for THRA Gene

 The protein encoded by this gene is a nuclear hormone receptor for triiodothyronine.
 It is one of the several receptors for thyroid hormone, and has been shown to mediate the biological activities of thyroid hormone.
 Knockout studies in mice suggest that the different receptors, while having certain extent of redundancy, may mediate different functions of thyroid hormone.
 Alternatively spliced transcript variants encoding distinct isoforms have been reported. [provided by RefSeq, Jul 2008]

 GeneCards Summary for THRA Gene

 THRA (Thyroid Hormone Receptor, Alpha) is a Protein Coding gene.
-Diseases associated with THRA include peripheral resistance to thyroid hormones and hypothyroidism, congenital, nongoitrous, 6.
-Among its related pathways are Endochondral Ossification and Development NOTCH1-mediated pathway for NF-KB activity modulation.
+Diseases associated with THRA include Hypothyroidism, Congenital, Nongoitrous, 6 and Peripheral Resistance To Thyroid Hormones.
+Among its related pathways are Endochondral Ossification and Thyroid hormone signaling pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
-An important paralog of this gene is NR1I2.
+An important paralog of this gene is NR4A2.